You have a brilliant idea, but you have no idea how to build a startup. And you can’t code. You have 4 options:

 The risk is the same as outsourcing anything that is not a commodity, you must carefully pick the right partner.
 When selecting your partner to outsource something important, the aspects you need to care about are:

 - Size Match: Find a partner with a compatible pricing structure.
-Of course you wouldn’t mind to have Matt Rogers as your product partner, but maybe it will hard to have him onboarded at the stage you are now.
-On the other hand: I also like to say: “If you pay with peanuts, then you got monkeys”, that means, being mingy won’t bring you good results in the long run, for sure, you need someone experienced and you sure want good quality and a professional customer care.
+Of course, you wouldn’t mind having Matt Rogers as your product partner, but maybe it will be hard to onboard him at the stage you are now.
+On the other hand: I also like to say: “If you pay with peanuts, you get monkeys”, that means being mingy won’t bring you good results in the long run.
+You need someone experienced and you definitely want good quality and professional customer care.

 - Dependency: The agency must also follow the industry standards for project organization and documentation.
-So what was highlighted about the freelancers in point 4 also applies here.
+So what I highlighted regarding freelancers in point 4 also applies here.
 There is an extra care you must have when dealing with an agency: “lock-in nightmare”.
-If you want to be able to work with other party in the future, bu sure you sign the right contract, you must be able to bring your code to other player’s hands, otherwise you got into a marriage by force and now you will have to get divorced and bring your lawyers.
+If you want to be able to work with other parties in the future, be sure you sign the right contract, you must be able to bring your code to other player’s hands, otherwise, you get into marriage by force and now you will have to get divorced and bring your lawyers.

 - Scalability / Flexibility: Look for a partner that offers flexibility in terms of team size and allocated time.
-You don’t want to go into a waterfall contract that are not flexible.
-You should try to commit with small sprints with deliverables instead of getting into a contract of months and months and remember a Software is a living organism, so you will have different needs across your way, choose a partner that can adapt to your different needs, that is flexible to scale up and down the team accordingly to your needs, that keep evolving, growing and shrinking.
+You don’t want to go into a waterfall contract that is not flexible.
+You should try to commit with small sprints and deliverables instead of getting into a contract of months and months – remember: Software is a living organism.
+You will have different needs across your way, choose a partner that can adapt to your different needs, that is flexible to scale up and down the team accordingly to your needs, that keeps evolving, growing and shrinking.

-I guess that’s not the case, otherwise you wouldn’t be reading this article until the very end.
+I guess that’s not the case, otherwise, you wouldn’t be reading this article until the very end.
 Don’t worry, you are among the majority of non-tech entrepreneurs, it is very unlikely that you find this person in a seller’s market, where each year the ratio of request for developers per developers keeps increasing, you see, there were 5 job postings for each 1 candidate, 5 to 1!
-If you put on top of these metrics that only few are good developers, and from the good, many have communication and commitment problems, you see the maths reasons to being struggling, you aren’t doing anything wrong, it is just the conjuncture.
+If you put on top of these metrics that only a few are good developers, and from the good, many have communication and commitment problems, you see you aren’t doing anything wrong, it is just the conjuncture.

-So if you haven’t find your soulmate-CTO yet, I strongly suggest you to deliver the execution to a highly experienced team with proven track record.
-There are many successful startups that started this way until they built their own team.
-I’m talking about Skype, Slack, Klou, Staff.com, GitHub, MySQL, Opera, JPay, well you got the idea.
+So if you haven’t found your soulmate-CTO yet, I strongly suggest you deliver the execution to a highly experienced team with a proven track record.
+Many successful startups started this way until they built their team.
+I’m talking about Skype, Slack, Klou, Staff.com, GitHub, MySQL, Opera, JPay, well you get the idea.